le-incroyable1-dev/le-incroyable1-dev/README.md

 I'm a Computer Science senior at Thapar University.
 I am skilled in data structures, algorithm design, and software engineering.
 When I'm free, you can probably find me playing the latest RPG or binge-watching something on Netflix.
 Sometimes, I also feel inspired to go for a refreshing workout.

 I am interested in machine learning and currently working as a researcher at NSUT Delhi.
+I'm also part of the Research Team at the (Georgia Tech) Financial Services Innovation Lab.
 Previously, I interned as a software engineer at Salesforce in the B2B Commerce Cloud.
 I am passionate about learning new technologies and creating immersive and engaging experiences for users.
 I am looking for opportunities to further enhance my skills and competencies.

 ### ⚙️ &nbsp;GitHub Analytics